Here are some mysterious buttons and button makers. Please contact me if you know more.

 Flair

 Update: The black plastic buttons are also seen on General Plastic cards.
-‘Flair’ is probably a brand name for a distributor.
+‘Flair’ is probably a brand name for an unknown distributor.

 Colortone